-ABSENCE
+NOTIFICATION OF ABSENCE

-Please call the attendance line (703-533-1182, press 5) by 9:00 to report a student absent.
-A request for missed classwork/homework may be made in accordance with procedures delineated under the section labeled Academics-Homework, of this document.
-Upon return, the student must bring a written note or email indicating date of and reason for absence.
+Please call the attendance line (703-533-1182, press 5) by 9:00am to report a student absent.
+Missed classwork/homework should be made up within a week of the child's return to school.
+A written or email excuse, explaining the reason for absence and signed by the parent/guardian, must be presented upon a student's return to school.